Coelancanth/RPGSweeper/Assets/Docs/Changelog/Architecture.md

 ConfusionEffect --> GridShapeHelper
 TargetedRevealEffect --> GridShapeHelper
 MineData --> EffectData : Uses directly
-note for EffectData "Base class for all\neffect scriptable objects" note for MineData "Direct usage of effect data\nwithout intermediaries"
+note for IEffect "Base interface with\nminimal requirements" note for ITickableEffect "For effects needing\nperiodic updates" note for EffectData "Base class for all\neffect scriptable objects" note for MineData "Direct usage of effect data\nwithout intermediaries"
 ```